-Why you need it: Your body needs it in order to use the calcium you get from food or supplements.
+Why you need it: Your body needs it to use the calcium you get from food or supplements.
 RA tends to be worse in people who are low in vitamin D, but it isn’t clear why.

-How much you need: All adults up to age 70 should get 600 international units (IU) of D per day.
+How much you need: All adults up to age 70 should get 600 international units (IU) of vitamin D per day.
 Starting at age 71, you should get 800 IU per day.
-You may need more if you are low on vitamin D. Your doctor can check your vitamin D level with a blood test.
+You may need more if you are low in vitamin D. Your doctor can check your vitamin D level with a blood test.

 How to get it: It’s added to almost all milk and to some orange juices, breakfast cereals, and soy and nut milks.
 (Check the label).
-Egg yolks, salmon, tuna, and sardines naturally have some vitamin D in them.
-Your body also makes vitamin D in sunshine, but because you’ll need to wear sunscreen to protect your skin, you might not want to rely on sun exposure for your vitamin D.
+Egg yolks, salmon, tuna, and sardines naturally have some vitamin D. Your body also makes vitamin D in sunshine, but because you’ll need to wear sunscreen to protect your skin, you might not want to rely on sun exposure for your vitamin D.

 Omega-3 Fatty Acids